AgentD/diy-linux-guide/kernel.md

 ### Booting It Up

-If you connect the HDMI port and power up the Raspberry Pi, it should boot directly into the initrd and you should get a BusyBox shell.
+If you connect the HDMI port and power up the Raspberry Pi, it should boot directly into the initramfs and you should get a BusyBox shell.

-The PATH is propperly set and the most common shell commands should be there, so you can poke around the root filesystem which is in memory and has been unpacked from the `initrd.xz`.
+The PATH is propperly set and the most common shell commands should be there, so you can poke around the root filesystem which is in memory and has been unpacked from the `initramfs.xz`.

 Don't be alarmed by the kernel boot prompt suddenly stopping.
 Even after the BusyBox shell starts, the kernel continues spewing messages for a short while